3-Headed Shark Attack

-3-Headed Shark Attack is a 2015 American direct-to-video science fiction action film developed by The Asylum and starring Danny Trejo, Karrueche Tran and Rob Van Dam.
+3-Headed Shark Attack is a 2015 American direct-to-video independent action film developed by The Asylum and starring Danny Trejo, Karrueche Tran and Rob Van Dam.
 Directed by Christopher Ray, it is a sequel to 2-Headed Shark Attack (2012).

 Plot

 A 3-headed great white shark attacks an atoll where a group of teenagers is partying, killing all of them except one, Mark, who was on a buoy while the rest of the teens were at the beach.
 The shark then attacks the Persephone, an underwater research facility studying the Pacific Garbage Patch.
 The resulting damage causes the facility to explode, killing everybody inside.
 However, marine biologists Ted Nelson and Laura Thomas escape.
 A group of activists touring the lab consisting of Greg, Ryan Bennett, Omar, Alison, and college graduate Maggie Peterson, who applied for a job at the facility, also escape.
 Maggie is also Greg's ex-girlfriend.
 The island the facility is based on begins to flood, and the group swims out to the activists' boat.
 As a result, Laura and Omar are eaten in the process.
 The others reach the ship; the shark follows them as they drive.
 Ryan manages to contact fisherman Max Burns over the radio and asks for help.
 Burns is hesitant to believe them but reluctantly agrees to help them.

 The shark begins to head toward a party boat carrying teenagers.
 The group attempts to warn them, but they are too late, as the shark consistently rams into the ship, knocking numerous people into the water where they are eaten.
 The group manages to board the boat in order to help injured passengers, and Maggie and Nelson are enlisted as help by passengers Stanley and Rosemarie Grant to help find Rosemarie's boyfriend Howard.
 He had disappeared into the abandoned dining area during the chaos.
 Maggie, Stanley, and Nelson find him and make their way to the top deck, although, in the process, the shark jumps onto the back of the boat and eats Nelson.
 The group realizes they can no longer stay due to the ship sinking and board the activists' boat with Stanley, Rosemarie, and Howard in tow.
 However, Ryan stays behind and attempts to kill the shark by jumping onto its back with an axe.
 He manages to clip onto the back of the shark, and it soon kills him in retaliation.
-Running low on fuel, the group is forced to stop at the atoll that the shark attacked earlier.
+Running low on fuel, the group is forced to stop at the atoll the shark attacked earlier.